Netflix-Skunkworks/jvmquake/README.md

 * Documentation (almost done)
 * Error handling (next)

+If you're not interested in why this is a good idea, head straight to [Building and Usage](#building-and-usage) for how to build and use this agent.

 # Motivation
-Java Applications, especially databases such as Elasticsearch and Cassandra frequently enter GC spirals of death, either resulting in OOM or Concurrent mode failures (aka "CMF" per CMS parlance although G1 has similar issues with frequent mixed mode collections).
+Java Applications, especially databases such as Elasticsearch and Cassandra frequently enter GC spirals of death, either resulting in eventual OOM or Concurrent mode failures (aka "CMF" per CMS parlance although G1 has similar issues with frequent mixed mode collections).
 Concurrent mode failures, when the old gen collector is running frequently expending a lot of CPU resources but is still able to reclaim enough memory so that the application does not cause a full OOM, are particularly pernicious as they appear as 10-30s "partitions" (shorter if your heap is smaller, longer if thye heap is larger) and then heal, and then partition, and then heal, etc ...
 This repeated partitioning causes great confusion for distributed JVM based applications and especially databases.
-The JVM has various flags to try to address these issues:
+The JVM has various flags to try to address these
+issues:

 * `OnOutOfMemoryError`: Commonly used with `kill -9 %p`.
 This options sometimes works but most often results in no action, especially when the JVM is out of